shira421/seekcamera-glass-detection/README.md

-# PCB Grid Thermal Distance Sensor
+# Glass Ranging System using SeekThermal Cameras

 A thermal imaging system for measuring distance and orientation to glass surfaces using a custom heat emitter grid and computer vision algorithms.